clustergarage/argus/jekyll/_docs/monitoring.md

 Once you have [ArgusWatchers]({{ site.baseurl }}/docs/arguswatcher/) defined, you're ready to start monitoring for notify events; perhaps you'll even want to set up alerts on high priority events.
-We provide out-of-the-box metrics handling with [Prometheus](https://prometheus.io) so you'll be able to receive time-series data that you can immediately monitor.
+There are generic logfiles included in both apps, and we provide out-of-the-box metrics handling with [Prometheus](https://prometheus.io) so you'll be able to receive time-series data that you can immediately monitor.
 Ultimately, it will be up to you to use your logging framework of choice to monitor the way you're used to doing.

 #### Topics
 {:.no_toc}
 * TOC
 {:toc}

+## Logfiles

+Using the `glog` logging framework that most Kubernetes-related projects also leverage, you can locate logfiles in both **argusd** and **arguscontroller** containers at `/tmp/argusd.INFO` and `/tmp/arguscontroller.INFO`.
+The **argusd** logs will show actual `inotify` events that were reported as they happened, where **arguscontroller** log will only include Kubernetes controller-related log messages such as receiving new watchers, connecting the controller to daemons via gRPC, and pods being created, deleted, and updated that a watcher cares about.

 ## Monitoring with Prometheus